BrittniKarat/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+    - context API helps create dryer code by getting rid of prop drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  - the store helps keep our global state in a centralized location accessible by any part of our app.
+It allows for pulling just the state needed, as needed.
+  - reducers cluster hold like pieces of state that are meant to be used together.
+  - actions use the type and, optionally, payload properties that are dispatched to tell the reducer how to update the state

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+  - Thunk is a piece of middleware that middleman the process between action creators and reducers.
+They can forward an action untouched, stop actions from being dispatched, and/or dispatch multiple actions as necessary.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  - I prefer Redux as it is easy to organize and out of the way of my other code (It doesn't need to be in the return of my components)